WilliamZYR/Safe-Investment-Portfolio-Generator/README.md

 <br>

-**Why people choose espresso.ai?**
+**What does espresso.ai do?**

-This program is designed for investors who pursue a safe investment portfolio. <br>
+This algorithm is designed for investors who pursue a low-rist investment. <br>
-The portfolio is generated through analyzing stock data and further statistical analysis.
+The portfolio is generated through analyzing stock data and further statistical analysis about trading volume and stock prices.

 <br>